 How does Greensboro Pride ensure a safe and inclusive environment?

-Greensboro Pride is committed to creating a safe, welcoming, and inclusive environment for everyone attending or participating in the Greensboro Pride Parade & Festival.
-Harassment, discrimination, or disruptive behavior of any kind will not be tolerated at any parade or festival activity.
+Greensboro Pride is committed to creating a safe, welcoming, and inclusive environment for everyone.
+Harassment, discrimination, or behavior that disrupts the safety or enjoyment of others will not be tolerated at any Pride event.

-Follow instructions from volunteers, marshals, and security staff.
+- Follow directions from volunteers, marshals, and security staff

-Report any concerns to a Pride representative immediately.
+- Report safety concerns to a Pride representative immediately

-By attending the Greensboro Pride Parade & Festival, you agree to help maintain a safe, inclusive, and joyful celebration for all.
+By attending Greensboro Pride, you agree to help create a celebration that is safe, inclusive, and joyful for all.

 Is the Greensboro Pride Festival accessible?